cardotrejos/babypeek/_bmad-output/prd.md

 ## Executive Summary

 ### Vision
-3d-ultra transforms expecting parents' 4D ultrasound images into photorealistic "baby's first photo" using AI image generation.
+babypeek transforms expecting parents' 4D ultrasound images into photorealistic "baby's first photo" using AI image generation.
 The product delivers an emotional, shareable moment that drives viral growth and monetizes through HD image downloads.

 ### Success Vision
 *"A mother uploads her 4D ultrasound at 10 PM.
 Sixty seconds later, she's crying happy tears at her phone, showing her partner what their baby might look like.
 Within an hour, she's shared it to three WhatsApp groups.
 By morning, her mother has purchased the HD version as a gift, and two friends have uploaded their own ultrasounds."*